carmenbianca/report-liferay/plan.md

 TODO: This is informed by the REUSE project of the Free Software Foundation Europe (TODO: Fix citing).

-Optional goal: Same header for open source and corporate thingamajig.
+Optional goal TODO: Same header for open source and corporate thingamajig.

 ### Automatically check licensing of all inbound third-party code, and flag Legal if a problem is detected